User Role and Module Settings

 One Important thing is that Fine Grain Control will only be available if the permission above selected is either Editor or Viewer, otherwise, Fine Grain Control won't show on the UI.

-Fine Grain Control (Business Glossary)
+Fine-Grained Control (Business Glossary)

 glossary_criteria.png